jackfranklin/so-fetch/README.md

 })
 ```

+Interceptors can also be async functions and will be executed in a sequential order, meaning that you can rely on previous interceptors to have been resolved.
+If any of the interceptors rejects the entire fetch will be rejected.

 ## Type usage with TypeScript

 The so-fetch library is fully typed and if you are using TypeScript you can take advantage of this to have a much nicer development experience.
 The type of a client is `SoFetch<T>`, where `T` is the response type coming from your API.